-Dan said, “When enough people have similar talents, and are competing for the same positions and opportunities, the real differentiator is your interpersonal skills.
+Dan said, “When enough people have similar talents and are competing for the same positions and opportunities, the real differentiator is your interpersonal skills.
 The way you present yourself, how you communicate with other people, whether it’s in an interview or with management at work, can make or break your personal brand.
 More and more people are starting to realize that the little things matter, especially in our current competitive environment.”

 Schawbel then went on to highlight a new research report by Kelly Services conducted with 134,000 people.
 According to the survey, the traits individuals identify as the most important in creating their personal brands were their verbal communication skills.

-This made me ask myself, “What are some of the top verbal communication skills that people need to master if they want to stand out from their competitors.”
+This made me ask myself, “What are some of the top verbal communication skills that people need to master if they want to stand out from their competitors?”

 Below are my top 10 verbal communication tips we should all strive to master.
 Each of these is just as important in our personal lives as in our professional lives.
-By improving your verbal communication skills you will quickly connect and build rapport, earn respect, gain influence, and become more likable and accepted.
+By improving your verbal communication skills, you will quickly connect and build rapport, earn respect, gain influence, and become more likable and accepted.

 1. Be friendly.
 People who communicate with a friendly tone and warm smile almost always have the edge.
 The reason is simple: we are subconsciously drawn to people who are friendly because they make us feel good and bring more enjoyment to our lives.

 2. Think before you speak.
-One of my favorite English Proverbs is “Better to remain silent and be thought a fool, than to open your mouth and remove all doubt.”
+One of my favorite English proverbs is “Better to remain silent and be thought a fool than to open your mouth and remove all doubt.”
 I find that many people say whatever goes through their minds without putting any thought into what they are saying.
-As a result they say things that end up reflecting poorly on themselves.
+As a result, they say things that end up reflecting poorly on themselves.

 3. Be clear.
 Most of us don’t have the time nor do we want to spend our emotional energy to figure out what someone else is trying to say.
-People who are indirect in their verbal communication and who tend to hint at things without saying what’s really on their mind are seldom respected.
+People who are indirect in their verbal communication and who tend to hint at things without saying what’s really on their minds are seldom respected.
 When there is something you want to say, ask yourself, “What is the clearest way I can communicate this point?”

 4. Don’t talk too much.
-Last week I met with a personal chef.
-At first I was impressed with him and considered hiring him for an upcoming event.
-However, the more he talked the less impressed I became.
+Last week, I met with a personal chef.
+At first, I was impressed with him and considered hiring him for an upcoming event.
+However, the more he talked, the less impressed I became.
 Very few people like to be around someone who talks too much and dominates the conversation.